Fine tuning SMLs

 Copy

-Now let's see how the dataset looks like
+We now see how the dataset looks.

 dataset